For what audience is the Treasurer Test developed?

-Their goals might overlap but there are differences.
-In this blog we will elaborate.
+Their goals might overlap, but there are some differences.
+In this blog, we will elaborate.

-Taking the test, already being a treasurer, can be useful in many situations.
-First, wanting to show your hiring manager you are fully capable and have the right personality for the position you want to step into.
-This is an obvious one.
-Second, planning your career.
-The result report will show the candidates treasury knowledge gaps and personality, helping in education and coaching plans.
-Third and last, as a treasury team you want to be ready for the future of your organisation and prepare.
-In order to achieve this, you want to know your current status in order to build a development plan with a focus both on skills as well as on personalities.
+It might sound strange, taking the Treasurer Test while already being a treasurer.
+However, it can be useful in many situations.
+First, it provides you the opportunity to show your hiring manager that you are fully capable and have the right personality for the position you want to step into.
+Secondly, it helps you plan your career.
+The extensive result report will show your treasury knowledge gaps and personality, helping you understand what type of education and coaching you should take.
+Third and last, it is also useful for the treasury team.
+Since you want to be ready and prepared for the future of your organisation, you want to know the current status of the team in order to build a development plan with a focus both on skills as well as on personalities.

 In finding staff or helping them in development, HR, recruiters and educators will play an important role.
 It is not to be expected that these specialists benefit from taking the Test.
-They should know about the Big5 typology and understand how the Test measurers skills.
+However, they should know about the Big5 typology and understand how the Test measurers skills.